RICK CRANDALL

 He is often in a “go to” role, being tasked with special Board needs such as chairing Board strategy committees and IT committees.
 He has a passion for being an enabler of strategic transformation and operating at the boundary between the Board’s role and management.

-He is Chairman of Donnelley Financial Solutions, Inc. (NYSE: DFIN; Chicago, IL), a $1 billion international market leader that enables corporations, their advisors and financial institutions such as mutual funds, investment managers and broker/dealers worldwide to produce, manage, distribute and translate financial information to investors and documents and electronic communications to regulators in a manner that complies with regulations primarily from the US Securities and Exchange Commission.
+He is Chairman of Donnelley Financial Solutions, Inc. (NYSE: DFIN; Chicago, IL), an international market leader that enables corporations, their advisors and financial institutions such as mutual funds, investment managers and broker/dealers worldwide to produce, manage, distribute and translate financial information to investors and documents and electronic communications to regulators in a manner that complies with regulations primarily from the US Securities and Exchange Commission.

 Rick is also a member of the Board of Directors and Chairs the Cyber Committee of the National Cybersecurity Center (NCC, Colorado Springs).
-The NCC is a private/public organization whose mission is to research, educate and to enable workforce development in cybersecurity nationally.
+The NCC is a private/public organization whose mission is to research, alert and educate about cybersecurity threats.
 Rick has co-authored the NCC Cyber for Executives certification course in cybersecurity oversight for executives and corporate directors.

 He is the founder and (since 1995) continuing Chairman of the Enterprise Software CEO Roundtable, the definitive group of the CEO’s of the software industry’s 50 larger firms meeting in person twice yearly.